UI BuilderUI Builder

 • props: Object containing all component properties (className, variant, etc.)

-• children: Either an array of child layers or a string for text content
+• children: Array of child layers, a string for text content, or a VariableReference for dynamic text

 Basic Layer Examples